 As a dedicated followers of routines, I’ve learned (sometimes painfully) that life happens.

 It’s frustrating to spend the time creating and maintaining your weekly routine, then have to put the kibosh on it one day several months in.

 Take a deep breath and remind yourself that life happens.
 Tomorrow morning or next week is a new start, a clean slate.
 You can make adjustments and try again.

-That’s how to build strong and lasting business routines.
+And that, my friends, is how to build strong and lasting business routines!

 This is an ongoing project, and it will take a little tweaking.
 Stick with it, and you’ll see the benefits of it!

 If you found today’s post helpful, you might also enjoy these related posts:

 - 3 Essential Business Routines for Home Office Organization